 Mr. K, a New Orleans native with a wife and two young sons, is a special education teacher at the Central City campus.
 He collaborates with teachers across content areas to provide additional academic support for our students.
 He's focused, artistic, the oldest of four boys, and has been cutting hair since he was eleven, so it's no surprise he also has a side job as a barber.
 By appointment only.

-Erin Lierl, ELL and Special Education Teacher
+Erin Lierl, ELL Teacher and Coordinator

 Ms. Erin has taught English among Tibetan refugees in Thailand and Burmese refugees in India, as well as international university students, adult learners, and high school students in New Orleans.
 She holds a BA in political science and Latin American Studies from Loyola University New Orleans and an MA in Latin American Studies from Tulane University.
 She likes learning languages, reading, writing, and swimming in the ocean.